clarkritchie/nexus7/README.md

 * This script requires Python 3 (Python 3.3.2 at the time of this writing).
 The original version of this script was developed using Python 2.7.5.
 We switched to Python's multiprocessing capabilities.
 It was developed using Python 3.3.2.
 With 5 tablets attached via a USB hub, I was able to flash all 5 to Android 4.3 in approximatley 5:38.
 Each additional tablet adds around ~30 seconds.

 ### Performance
-Listed below are some runtimes I observed upgrading the Android OS on 5 tablets, connected via a USB hub to a MacBook Pro (2.9 GHz i7):
+Below are some runtimes I observed upgrading the Android OS on 5 tablets connected via a USB hub to a MacBook Pro (2.9 GHz i7):

   * ```./n7p.py completed - 2 tablet(s) in 0:04:00.172587```